Bayesian Continual Learning via Spiking Neural Networks: Introduction

 \subsection{Related Work}

-Bayesian learning, and its application to deep ANNs, typically labelled as \textit{Bayesian deep learning}, is receiving increasing attention in the literature, and we refer to reference \cite{wang21bayesian} for a recent overview.
-A natural gradient descent rule known as the \textit{Bayesian learning rule} was introduced in \cite{khan2017conjugate}, then applied in \cite{meng20binn} to train binary ANNs, and to a variety of other scenarios in \cite{khan21bayesian}.
+Bayesian learning, and its application to deep ANNs, typically labelled as \textit{Bayesian deep learning}, is receiving increasing attention in the literature.
+We refer to the following work for a recent overview \cite{wang21bayesian}. natural gradient descent rule known as the \textit{Bayesian learning rule} was introduced in \cite{khan2017conjugate}, then applied in \cite{meng2020bayesbinn} to train binary ANNs, and to a variety of other scenarios in \cite{khan21bayesian}.
 Reference \cite{khan21bayesian} demonstrates that the Bayesian learning rule recovers many state-of-the-art machine learning algorithms in a principled fashion.
 We also point to the reference \cite{kreutzer2020natural} that explores the use of natural gradient descent for frequentist learning in spiking neurons.

 As mentioned, the choice of a Bayesian learning framework is in line with the importance of the Bayesian brain hypothesis in computational neurosciences \cite{friston12bayesian}.
 The recent reference \cite{aitchison21synapticbayesian} explores a Bayesian paradigm to model biological synapses as an explanation of the capacity of the brain to perform learning in the presence of noisy observations.
 A Bayesian approach to neural plasticity was previously proposed for synaptic sampling, by modeling synaptic plasticity as sampling from a posterior distribution \cite{kappel15:synaptic}.
 Apart from the conference version \cite{jang21bisnn} of the present work, this paper is the first to explore the definition of Bayesian learning and Bayesian continual learning rules for general SNNs adopting the standard spike response model (SRM, see, e.g., \cite{gerstner2002spiking}).